saquibhasan3/travel-package-booking-system/README.md

 10. Access the application in your web browser: http://localhost:8000

+11. If you would like to see the demo the follow link https://saquib.blog/travel/public/

 ### Usage

 - Register as a customer to book travel packages.